-A walk that itself recalled numerous trots around ShutlingsloeMonday, September 25th, 2017
+A walk that itself recalled numerous trots around Shutlingsloe25th September 2017

 Last week, I left my house to go for a day walk that threaded its way around Macclesfield’s nearby hills.
 Regular readers may be aware that this is something that I often do and that I manage to vary routes thanks to the number of rights of way around these parts.
 There are times that I set out without a map too, such is my knowledge of the area.
 Otherwise, I would not risk such a thing or advise anyone else to do the same.

 Buxton Old Road lay at the start of my route but I fancied using it as little as possible because more folk drive along it than is ideal given how narrow it is.
-It is not a recipe to relaxing carefree strolling. so I instead deviated away from the road to go around near Higher Blakelow Farm and chose Teggsnose Lane as part of the way to Tegg’s Nose Country Park.
-From then on, quite lanes and public rights of way were to be my lot.
+It is not a recipe for relaxing, carefree strolling, so I instead deviated away from the road to go around near Higher Blakelow Farm and chose Teggsnose Lane as part of the way to Tegg’s Nose Country Park.
+From then on, quiet lanes and public rights of way were to be my lot.

 From Tegg’s Nose, the hike followed the general line of a route that I walked in April 2006 after a week spent in Delaware on a business trip.
-Jet lag had not gone away but there was a day off in lieu of my arriving in Manchester Airport on Saturday and that extra free time saw me head out to make use of the spring sunshine.
-There were digital photos captured with a Canon EOS 10D too but fumbling during autumnal computer maintenance meant that these have been lost so repeat visits have been needed to create some near replacements.
+Jet lag had not gone away, but there was a day off in lieu of my arriving at Manchester Airport on Saturday and that extra spare time saw me head out to make use of the spring sunshine.
+There were digital photos captured with a Canon EOS 10D too, but fumbling during autumnal computer maintenance meant that these have been lost, so repeat visits have been needed to create some near replacements.

 As I lost height on the way down Sadler’s Way, a permissive path created by prisoners and volunteers, I was retracing these steps.
 Near Clough House, a sign pointed out a way to Macclesfield Forest and Shutlingsloe so that was to convey me onto the wonderfully named Hacked Way Lane.
 That too was left for a delightful forestry track that I reckoned would lead towards Forest Chapel.
 Once I negotiated my way through a four way junction that I last met on a ramble in May 2015, I was en route to Charity Lane and I easily knew which way to go next because I was now following a route last taken on Easter Monday 2015, though I set off from Walker Barn and finished up in Hurdsfield on that occasion.